 XANO ensures due diligence by identifying, assessing and managing material sustainability-related impacts, risks and opportunities.
-The adoption of a structured approach across the Group ensures efficiency and a high level of implementation in relation
+The adoption of a structured approach across the Group ensures efficiency and a high level of implementation in relation to the identified material IROs.
+This process is integrated into the Group's governance, strategy and risk management and includes the following:

 MAIN PARTS APPLICATION SECTION OF THE SUSTAINABILITY STATEMENT Integrating due diligence into governance, strategy and business model Due diligence is integrated into corporate governance through the Environmental Policy, Code of Conduct, Climate Transition Plan and Sustainability Roadmap.
 The Board of Directors monitors ESG risks and ensures that sustainability aspects are included in all business decisions Section: Sustainability governance Engage the relevant stakeholders in all the major steps of the due diligence process Regular communication with the relevant stakeholders to identify and manage ESG risks.
 Suppliers are required to comply with the Group's Code of Conduct Section: Stakeholders concerned Identify and assess the material impacts, risks and opportunities A double materiality assessment is performed to identify and assess impacts, risks and opportunities Section: Double materiality assessment Take action to manage material impacts, risks and opportunities Sustainability requirements in the Code of Conduct, supplier risk assessments and evaluations, targets and monitoring linked to material IROs Section: Sustainability-related goals and strategies, and the respective topic-related sections Monitoring the effectiveness of actions implemented and communicating the outcomes Sustainability data is reported quarterly by Group companies.
 The collected data is reviewed and consolidated.
-Performance against targets is monitored to ensure progress towards Group- wide goals Section: Risk management and internal controls the Code of Conduct being the primary framework for social governance.
+Performance against targets is monitored to ensure progress towards Group- wide goals Section: Risk management and internal controls